emptymonkey/revsh/README.md

 	git clone https://github.com/emptymonkey/revsh.git
 	cd revsh
-	vi config.h        # Set up new defaults that fit your situation. vi Makefile        # By default, we build statically linked OpenSSL, but dynamic libc.
-You can change that here. make               # This *can* take a very long time, though it usually doesn't. make install
+	vi config.h        # Set up new defaults that fit your situation. vi Makefile        # Check that the selected build environment is the one you want.
+(It probably already is by default.) make               # This *can* take a very long time, though it usually doesn't. make install
 	vi ~/.revsh/rc     # Add your favorite startup commands to really customize the feel of your remote shell. revsh -h

 NOTE: With the release of OpenSSL 1.1.0, OpenSSL needs to be built from source for use in a statically linked binary.
-Building a statically linked binary against the OpenSSL libraries that ship with most Linux distros (including Kali) will not work.
-(If you get it to build at all, it will SEGFAULT.)
-At some point in the future, when the recent fixes to OpenSSL 1.1 filter down to the distros, this step will replaced by the appropriate 'apt-get' command.
+Building a statically linked binary against the OpenSSL libraries that ship with most Linux distros (including Kali) will *not* work.
+(If it builds at all, it will SEGFAULT.)

 ## Examples ##